suryatmodulus/heroku-proxy-localhost/README.md

-# Reverse Proxy Localhost on Heroku
+# Reverse Proxy Heroku to your Localhost

 Run a reverse proxy using nginx on Heroku.